MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** Changing the gain and exposure levels for the infrared cameras in the depth sensor can impact the performance of Misty's SLAM system.
 We recommend that you avoid changing these settings unless working with a member of the Misty support team.

-You must issue a command to `StartSlamStreaming` before issuing a `SetSlamIrExposureAndGain` command.
-Failing to do will not update the settings.
+If you issue a `SetSlamIrExposureAndGain` command when the SLAM system is not in a `streaming` state, the camera's settings will not update.
+To start SLAM streaming, issue a [`StartSlamStreaming`](../../../misty-ii/reference/rest/#startslamstreaming) command.
 {{box op="end"}}

 Endpoint: POST &lt;robot-ip-address&gt;/api/slam/settings/ir